 It might be possible for them to grow into this full-sized kit, but you may be better off getting this beginner drum set when they are ready.

-Comparative to the adult drum set, this children’s drum set is much smaller and will accommodate children between the ages of 3 and 7 years of age.
+Comparative to the adult drum set, Gammon 5-Piece Junior Starter Drum Set is much smaller and will accommodate children between the ages of 3 and 7 years of age.

 If that’s not a concern for your child and it’s more of an educational toy, by all means, stick with what you get.

 The Mendini 5-piece kids drum kit is also a fantastic choice for beginning drummers.
 It comes with everything included in the box: sticks, cymbals, hardware, kick pedal, and an adjustable seat.

 This may the reason to pick this junior kit if they are much younger.
 It will be easier for them to reach the other drums and cymbals.